amirongit/notecode/algebra.md

 - an equation which is always true, no matter what values are substituted as the variable
 - usually in this type of equations one side is a simplified version of the other side
 #### Contradiction equation
-- an equation which doesn't have a solution
+- an equation which doesn't have solution

 ### Proportions
 - claim that two ratios are equal